dddjef/pulse/README.rst

 - to guarantee your data integrity, by freezing and versionning every published file
 - to split the data between storage according to your needs and transparently for the artist

-How does this api look likes?
+How does this python library look like?

 >>> # connect to a pulse database and get a project from it prj = pulse.Connection({"host": "127.0.0.1", "user":"John", "password":"Snow"}).get_project("GOT")